-The discharge route for the above referenced permit is via Outfall 001 to an unnamed tributary, thence to an unnamed impoundment, thence to an unnamed tributary, thence to Battleground Creek, thence to Soil Conservation Service Site 31 Reservoir, thence to Battleground Creek, thence to Brushy Creek in Segment 1244 of the Brazos River Basin.
-The designated uses and dissolved oxygen criterion as stated in Appendix A of the Texas Surface Water Quality Standards (30 Texas Administrative Code §307.10) for Segment 1244 are primary contact recreation, public water supply, aquifer protection, high aquatic life use, and 5.0 mg/L dissolved oxygen.
-The aquifer protection use applies to the contributing, recharge, and transition zones of the Edwards Aquifer.
-This facility is downstream of these zones.
+The discharge route for the above referenced permit is via pipe to a detention pond and channel, thence to an unnamed tributary, thence to an unnamed impoundment, thence to Dodd Lake, thence to an unnamed tributary, thence to Harris Creek, thence to Irons Creek, thence to Brazos River Below Navasota River in Segment 1202 of the Brazos River Basin.
+The designated uses and dissolved oxygen criterion as stated in Appendix A of the Texas Surface Water Quality Standards (30 Texas Administrative Code §307.10) for Segment 1202 are primary contact recreation, high aquatic life use, public water supply, and 5.0mg/L dissolved oxygen.

-Since the discharge is directly to an unclassified water body, the permit action was reviewed in accordance with 30 Texas Administrative Code §307.4(h) and (l) of the 2018 Texas Surface Water Quality Standards and TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010), an antidegradation review of the receiving waters was performed.
+Since the discharge is directly to an unclassified water body, the permit action was reviewed in accordance with 30 Texas Administrative Code §307.4(h) and (l) of the 2018 Texas Surface Water Quality Standards and TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010).
 Based on a receiving water assessment and/or other available information, a preliminary determination of the aquatic life uses in the area of the discharge impact has been performed and the corresponding dissolved oxygen criterion assigned.

-Unnamed tributary; limited aquatic life use; 3.0 mg/L dissolved oxygen.
-Unnamed impoundment; limited aquatic life use; 3.0 mg/L dissolved oxygen.
-Battleground Creek; limited aquatic life use; 3.0 mg/L dissolved oxygen.
+detention pond and channel; limited aquatic life use; 3.0mg/L dissolved oxygen.
+Unnamed tributary upstream of unnamed impoundment; limited aquatic life use; 3.0mg/L dissolved oxygen.